open-telemetry/opentelemetry-go/log/DESIGN.md

 A test implementation of the the `Logger` interface is in [benchmark/writer_logger_test.go](benchmark/writer_logger_test.go).

+If the record is processed asynchronously, then the processor has to copy record attributes, in order to avoid use after free bugs and race condition.

 Canceling the context should not affect record processing.
 Among other things, log messages may be necessary to debug a cancellation-related problem.